 About three out of every 10 people with HIV are also coinfected with hepatitis C. "HIV and HCV share many characteristics," explains Alan Franciscus, executive director of the Hepatitis C Support Project and author of A Guide to HIV/HCV Coinfection "Both are RNA viruses and both have similar blood-to-blood transmission routes.
 Because both HIV and HCV are transmitted through the sharing of contaminated needles, many injection drug users acquire both viruses; in some groups of injection drug users, the rate of coinfection may be as high as 90%."

 Until recently, HCV treatment consisted of injection-based interferon, which has side effects including flu-like symptoms, depression and chronic fatigue.
 It also has a low success rate.
-But in late 2013, the Federal Drug Administration approved simeprevir (branded as Olysio) and sofosbuvir (branded as Sovaldi), which shorten treatment to 12 weeks, eliminate side effects and clear the virus in 90% to 95% of people.
+But in late 2013, the U.S. Food and Drug Administration approved simeprevir (branded as Olysio) and sofosbuvir (branded as Sovaldi), which shorten treatment to 12 weeks, eliminate side effects and clear the virus in 90% to 95% of people.
 The American Association for the Study of Liver Diseases recommends treatment for all people with chronic hepatitis C infections, except those with a life expectancy of less than a year.
 But drug companies charge between sixty- to eighty-thousand dollars for a 12-week regimen.

 The CDC estimates that one in three of the 2.2 million people in U.S. jails and prisons have hepatitis C, a much higher rate than the 1% to 1.5% infected outside of prison.
 The Eighth Amendment has been found to give people in jails and prisons a constitutional right to medical care.
 However, as Abu-Jamal's experience demonstrates, even if medical care is constitutionally guaranteed, it is not always adequate.